coder/docs/guides/deployments/archive-install.md

 ---
-title: Install Coder from an archive
+title: Coder installation from an archive
 description: Learn how to install Coder from an archive
 ---